AlectoSaeglopur/SCIENCE/4-INF/MATLAB/_README.txt

 § Ex31 | Test custom functions for plotting waveform linear (H+V), circular and elliptical polarizations.

 § Ex32 | Test 3rd-part functions to zip/unzip a message.

+§ Ex33 | Test control system analysis in Laplace domain (s) with "tf", "residue", "step", etc.

+§ Ex34 | Test GUI development with "appdesigner" and export into .exe with "deploytool" (see "ex34_gui_info.txt" for further info).